 This code is important because it confirms to everyone that the contents are hazardous.
 It also serves as the tracking code that’ll help shippers and receivers monitor where the package is.

-There are other markings required by shipping companies so make sure you do your research.
+Shipping companies require other markings, so make sure you do your research.
 Most of them would require printed details of the sender on the box.

 The Packing Groups for UN Marks